greymd/ttcopy/README.md

 # Install
 First of all, please prepare ID and Password **as you like**.
 Do not be lazy.
 You are **NOT** required to register them on any services.
-Same data source (like clipboard) is shared within the hosts having same ID/Password.
+The data you copied can be pasted within the hosts having same ID/Password.

 After that, set up `ttcopy` on the hosts which you want to make share same data source.
 Please follow the following instructions to install it.